 At Mordiford Church of England Primary School, we aim to be a fully inclusive school and staff are dedicated to ensuring all children are included in the whole curriculum.
 We are committed to provide an appropriate and high quality education for all pupils and recognise that all children have individual skills, talents and abilities.
 We emphasise the importance of quality first teaching but recognise that some pupils may require additional support to enable them to access the curriculum and make progress.
 We endeavour to provide the support, nurturing and appropriate teaching to enable them to reach their potential.

 All members of staff have experience of teaching children with a range of special educational needs and we regularly review staff expertise and access appropriate whole school training.
-We have good links with a range of outside specialist agencies, including The Educational Psychology Service, The Autism Outreach Team, Speech and Language Therapists and Physiotherapists.
+We have good links with a range of outside specialist agencies, including The Educational Psychology Service, The Autism Outreach Team, Speech and Language Therapists, Physiotherapists and the Behaviour Support Team.
 We recognise and value their expertise, assessment and support.

 Depending on the nature and level of need, a child may access a variety of interventions and support.
 At Mordiford Church of England Primary School, we define the type of interventions used to help children with their learning in terms of a graduated response.